City and Regional Planning, B.S.

 3. Other requirements (9 units)

 American Government and Institutions (PLSI 2), Multicultural and International (MI), and Upper-division writing

 4. Sufficient elective units to meet required total units (varies)

 5. Total units (120)**

-* Of the required General Education units, 6 units will satisfy G.E.
-Area D3 (GEOG 81) and Area ID (GEOG 184).
+* Of the required General Education units, 6 units will satisfy Area D2 (CRP 80) and Area ID (CRP 125).

-** G.E. and MI courses can be double-counted with major requirements.
-The writing requirement may be met by taking the upper-division writing exam.
+** G.E. and MI courses can be double-counted with major requirements (See Degree Requirements).

 - General Education and elective units may be applied to a second major or a minor (see double major or departmental minor).
 Consult the appropriate department chair, program coordinator, or faculty advisor for further information.